 Authentic Mexican tamales with fresh cheese, jalapeños and fresh salsa – whipped up quickly and easily in your pressure cooker!

 In any Mexican family, tamales are a pretty big deal.
-In Mexico, there are hundreds of combinations of the tamal… you could literally make them with anything you desire.
+In Mexico, there are hundreds of combinations of the tamal.
+You could literally make them with anything you desire.
 You can use beef, chicken… cheese and chiles, or even beans and chorizo.

 And while they are truly a labor of love, they are much less labor intensive if you have an Instant Pot.
-We picked up an Instant Pot in 2015 and it was a total game changer when it comes to tamales.
+I picked up an Instant Pot in 2015 and it was a total game changer when it comes to tamales.

 Using the Instant Pot to make tamales would be most appropriate if you needed to whip out 18 or less tamales rather quickly.
 However, if you need to make 4-5 + dozen, then the stovetop stock pot steamer would be your better option.